-For the past 9 years, I have spent the majority of my time as a SEO.
-Whether it is helping other companies or building out my own sites, at one point in time I ranked for some of the most lucrative keywords on Google.
+For the past nine years, I have spent the majority of my time as an SEO.
+Whether it was helping other companies or building my own sites, at one point in time, I ranked for some of the most lucrative keywords on Google.

 My big secret

-Now don’t get me wrong, like most SEOs I have bought text links… and probably over 7 figures worth of links throughout my SEO history.
-The problem with buying paid links is, you’ll rank really well in the short run, but sooner or later you will get caught.
+Don’t get me wrong, like most SEOs, I have bought text links.
+In fact, I probably bought over 7 figures worth of links throughout my SEO history.
+The problem with buying paid links, however, is you’ll rank really well in the short run, but, sooner or later, you will get caught.

-If you don’t believe me that buying links isn’t worth the risk, here is a quick statement that Matt Cutts from Google’s Webspam team gave me:
+If you don’t believe me that buying links isn’t worth the risk, look at the statement Matt Cutts from Google’s Webspam team gave me: